 The project has improved road safety, reduced travel times, reduced freight transport costs and improved economic efficiency.

-The total cost of the project is $877.1 million.
-The Australian Government is providing $584.5 million and the NSW Government is providing $292.7 million towards the construction of the project.
+The total cost of the project was $877.1 million.
+The Australian Government provided $584.5 million and the NSW Government provided $292.7 million towards the construction of the project.

 Lend Lease was awarded the contract to design and construct the project on 28 October 2011.
 Major works commenced on 27 September 2012.
 A staged opening to traffic commenced on 18 December 2015 and the full opening occurred on 10 June 2016.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important

 matter, users should carefully evaluate the accuracy, completeness and relevance

 of the information for their purposes and should obtain appropriate professional